Interview with Tracey Helton Mitchell

-This week, Liv has a Kitchen Table Conversation with Tracey Helton Mitchell.
-Tracey is a recovering heroin addict.
+This week Liv interviewed Tracey Helton Mitchell.
+Tracey is a person in long-term recovery.
 After completing rehab in 1998, she dedicated her life to the care and treatment of heroin users.
 Tracey entered school through an ex-offender’s program where she earned a bachelors of business administration and masters of public administration.
 In addition, she is a certified addiction specialist and supervisor.
 She was featured in the movie Black Tar Heroin: The Dark End of the Street.
 She has also been featured by CNN, Anderson Cooper, Vice, Huffington Post, and the The New York Times in addition to freelance work as a writer.
 Tracey lives in the San Francisco Bay Area with her husband and three children.

 Black Tar Heroin

-“Crushing… makes ‘Trainspotting’ look like an after school special and it hits all the harder because it takes pains to introduce its subjects as human beings.
-There’s no moralizing.
-Here the unfiltered facts make the point, and make it devastatingly well.”
+"Crushing… makes 'Trainspotting' look like an after school special and it hits all the harder because it takes pains to introduce its subjects as human beings.
+There's no moralizing.
+Here the unfiltered facts make the point, and make it devastatingly well."— NEWSWEEK

 The film is described as showing ‘the brutality and degradation of the drug life, but also depicts the addicts' pain and raw yearning — to get clean, to hold relationships together, to re-connect with their families, to simply get their lives back.’ - that’s pretty powerful.
 Tell me about that yearning and what was it like for you?

 Tracey: I think I was always looking for something outside myself to fix me.
 Food, relationships, then eventually drugs and alcohol.
 I was never comfortable in my own skin.